EBA-Early Bactericidal Activity

 tuberculosis (TB).
 The antibiotics to be studied are linezolid, gatifloxacin, levofloxacin,

-Seventy HIV-negative adults, aged 18-65 years, who have been newly diagnosed with pulmonary
+aged 18-65 years, who have been newly diagnosed with pulmonary (lung) TB, will participate

-(lung) TB, will participate in this study.
-Study volunteers will be given one of the 4 study
+in this study.
+Study volunteers will be given one of the 4 study drugs or a comparison

-in the hospital for 10 days and be given a study antibiotic 7 of those days.
-Blood and spit
+for TB.
+Volunteers will stay in the hospital for 10 days and be given a study antibiotic 7

-samples will be taken.
-Six weeks later, volunteers will return for a final health check.
-All
+of those days.
+Blood and saliva samples will be taken.
+Six weeks later, volunteers will

-volunteers will receive 6 months of standard tuberculosis treatment outside of the hospital.
+return for a final health check.
+All volunteers will receive 6 months of standard

 Clinical Details

-Official title: Randomized, Open Label, Multiple Dose Phase I Study of the Early Bactericidal Activity of Linezolid, Gatifloxacin, Levofloxacin, and Moxifloxacin in HIV-Non-Infected Adults With Initial Episodes of Sputum Smear-Positive Pulmonary Tuberculosis
+Official title: Randomized, Open Label, Multiple Dose Phase I Study of the Early Bactericidal Activity of Linezolid, Gatifloxacin, Levofloxacin, and Moxifloxacin in HIV-non-infected Adults With Initial Episodes of Sputum Smear-Positive Pulmonary Tuberculosis

 Detailed description: